 Cylindrocladium buxicola (‘box blight’)

-Cylindrocladium was first recognized to be a major problem in the UK and now affects Europe, America and New Zealand.
+Cylindrocladium was first recognised to be a major problem in the UK and now affects Europe, America and New Zealand.
 It causes brown spots on the leaves, followed by rapid defoliation and black streaks on the twigs, affecting part or the whole of a plant or hedge.
 Treatment is probably best left to a professional nurseryman as most of the effective fungicides are unavailable to amateur gardeners.
 Even the professional fungicides are frequently ineffectual but there are reports of spontaneous recovery in the long term.

 Specifically for Cylindrocladium box blight, in the UK, the Royal Horticultural Society ( RHS) has been undertaking research work for a number of years.